mas-bandwidth/yojimbo/BUILDING.md

 ## Simple Messages

 Some users have expressed interest in using libyojimbo to transmit their own existing message format reliably over UDP.
-This means that all messages they want to send across libyojimbo are like tiny packets, blocks of memory with a size in bytes, rather than a C++ yojmibo::Message derived class with a serialize function.
+This means that all messages they want to send across libyojimbo are like tiny packets, blocks of memory with a size in bytes, rather than a C++ yojimbo::Message derived class with a serialize function.

 The good news is that you can adapt yojimbo to work with this sort of system, so I have added a new example program to show how: simple_messages.cpp